 Project costs eligible for funding include design, right-of-way acquisition and construction.
-Applicants are encouraged to utilize their own funds or funds from other sources to pay for the costs of environmental documentation, design and all other "soft" costs.
-A detailed cost estimate of the materials and tasks needed to accomplish the activities for which TAP funds are being sought, must be presented as an attachment to the application.
-The federal funds for TAP projects are provided to the project LPA on a reimbursement basis only.
+Applicants are encouraged to utilize local funds to pay for pre-construction activities such as preliminary design, final design, right of way and environmental documentation.
+A detailed cost estimate of each phase including the materials and tasks needed to accomplish the project for which TA Set-Aside funds are being sought, must be presented as an attachment to the application.
+The federal funds for TA Set-Aside projects are provided to the project LPA on a reimbursement basis only.